smnandre/ux/src/Icons/doc/index.rst

 1. Visit `ux.symfony.com/icons`_ and search for an icon you'd like to use.
 Once you find one you like, copy one of the code snippets provided.
-2. Paste the snippet into your twig template and the icon will be automatically fetched (and cached).
+2. Paste the snippet into your Twig template and the icon will be automatically fetched (and cached).
 3. That's it!

 This works by using the `Iconify`_ API (to which `ux.symfony.com/icons`_